numerique-gouv/audioconf/README.md

 npm run checkHTMLLocal
 ```

+## Tests

+There are 2 types of tests : `unit test` and `integration test`.

+The `unit tests` are in the `test/unit` folder.
+They use mock if needed.

+The `integration tests` are in the `test/integration` folder.
+They use a real database.
+In order to make them run, you must have a variable `TEST_DB_URL` which must be represent a database which can will erased for each test.

+Running the integration test requires to set an environment variable called `TEST_MODE` and to set it to true.
+This ensures that the developper is aware of the risk of erasing the `TEST_DB_URL`.

 ## SQL

 - Total de réservation par nom de domaine : `select substring(email from '@[^@]*$') as domain, count(*) from conferences group by domain order by count DESC;`